Paphia meiniana

 Paphia meiniana is a plant in the Ericaceae family.
 It was first described in 1887 as Agapetes meiniana by Ferdinand von Mueller.'
-In 1918 Rudolf Schlechter transferred it to the genus, Paphia.
+In 1918 Rudolf Schlechter transferred it to the genus Paphia.
 It is endemic to north-east Queensland, growing in the wet tropics, as an epiphyte in the crowns of large trees, looking much like a vine.
-However on rocky summits it grows as a shrub.
+On rocky summits it grows as a shrub.